xbill9/adk-on-cloudrun/README.md

 *   Prompts the user for their Google Cloud project ID and saves it to `~/project_id.txt`.
 *   Sets the Google Cloud project in the `gcloud` configuration.
-*   Enables the required Google Cloud services (Cloud Run, Artifact Registry, Cloud Build).
+*   Enables the required Google Cloud services (Cloud Run, Artifact Registry, Cloud Build, etc.).
 *   Adds the necessary IAM roles for the user.
 *   Handles authentication for different environments (Google Cloud Shell, local machine, etc.).